evmcnb/quartz/content/Full/Epistaxis.md

 ---
-tags:
+tags: [ENT, Acute]
-  - ENT
-  - Acute
 title: Epistaxis
 date created: Saturday, February 17th 2024, 4:15:38 pm
 date modified: 2024-03-11
 date: 2024-02-23
 ---
-Damage to the blood vessels of the nasal mucosa
+Damage to the blood vessels of the nasal mucosa.
+Split into anterior and posterior bleeds.
+Can usually visualise the source with anterior bleeds.
+Posterior haemorrhages tend to be more profuse and deeper.
+Occur more frequently in older patients and have a high risk of aspiration and airway compromise.

 ## Causes/Factors

 Local
 - Trauma
 - Inflammation
-- Topical drugs (corticosteroids)
+- Topical drugs (corticosteroids, cocaine)
 - Surgery
 - Vascular issues (hereditary haemorrhagic telangiectasia, [[Granulomatosis with polyangiitis]])
 - Tumours ([[Full/Squamous cell carcinoma]])